Yamboy1/DiscordMarkupLanguage/README.md

     <prefix>The bots prefix (Only one character)</prefix>
     <owner>The bot owner's User ID</owner>
     <token>The bots Token, or client secret</token>
-    <presance type='"WATCHING", "PLAYING", or "STREAMING" - All Caps.'>Bot's Presance Text, following the attribute in 'type' This tag is optional</presance>
+    <presence type='"WATCHING", "PLAYING", or "STREAMING" - All Caps.'>Bot's Presence Text, following the attribute in 'type' This tag is optional</presence>
 </settings>
 ```